 Afterward, I wandered the streets trying to catch a photo here and there, but mostly just fascinated by the sights, sounds, and colors of the street market amidst the rain and sunshine as they fell together.
 After several challenging months in Texas, I tried to bask in as much of a different world as I could, hoping it would begin to sweep away recent memories and turn my eyes forward to a new and exciting world.
 I had not yet begun to feel the exhilaration and rush of the big adventure that lay ahead.

-Earlier, the bells of the church had intermixed with the music on the plaza, a mixtured call to mass.
-I wandered back the the church and inside to the sweet sounds of parishioners singing.
+Earlier, the bells of the church had intermixed with the music on the plaza, a mixed call to mass.
+I wandered back to the church and inside was coddled by the sweet sounds of parishioners singing.
 I sat in the corner a while and watched, feeling the serenity and peace of the old place.